mbaumer/us_hep_funding/docs/_states/NM.md

 ```
   Year  Vendor                      Amount ($)  Item
 ------  ------------------------  ------------  ----------------------------------------
-  2018  PERIKIN ENTERPRISES, LLC       211,172  CONSTRUCTION OF OFFICE BUILDINGS
+  2018  Perikin Enterprises, LLC       211,172  Construction Of Office Buildings
-  2016  LUNATEK LLC                     94,160  INFORMATION TECHNOLOGY SUPPORT EQUIPMENT
+  2016  Lunatek LLC                     94,160  Information Technology Support Equipment
-  2015  HOLMAN'S INC.                   34,998  ADPE SYSTEM CONFIGURATION
+  2015  Holman's Inc.                   34,998  ADPE System Configuration
-  2012  HOLMAN'S INC.                    3,475  ADPE SYSTEM CONFIGURATION
+  2012  Holman's Inc.                    3,475  ADPE System Configuration
 ```
 ## NSF MPS Grants
 In the past 8 years, this district has received:<b> $24,180,829 </b>in NSF MPS grants.
 ```
   Year  Institution                                                  Amount ($)
 ------  ---------------------------------------------------------  ------------
-  2018  EXPLORA SCIENCE CENTER & CHILDREN'S MUSEUM OF ALBUQUERQUE       299,250
+  2018  Explora Science Center & Children's Museum Of Albuquerque       299,250
-  2018  UNIVERSITY OF NEW MEXICO                                      4,807,026
+  2018  University Of New Mexico                                      4,807,026
-  2017  UNIVERSITY OF NEW MEXICO                                      3,704,874
+  2017  University Of New Mexico                                      3,704,874
-  2016  UNIVERSITY OF NEW MEXICO                                      2,999,343
+  2016  University Of New Mexico                                      2,999,343
-  2015  UNIVERSITY OF NEW MEXICO                                      2,166,428
+  2015  University Of New Mexico                                      2,166,428
-  2014  UNIVERSITY OF NEW MEXICO                                      1,127,054
+  2014  University Of New Mexico                                      1,127,054
-  2013  UNIVERSITY OF NEW MEXICO                                      4,100,279
+  2013  University Of New Mexico                                      4,100,279
-  2012  UNIVERSITY OF NEW MEXICO                                      4,976,575
+  2012  University Of New Mexico                                      4,976,575
 ```
 ## SULI/CCI Interns
 From 2014-2016 (only years available), this district had 10 SULI/CCI interns